 If commercial litigation is commenced before the courts, the provisions of the Rules of Court govern.

-For commercial arbitration, the provisions of Republic Act No. 9876 (Arbitration Law), Republic Act No. 9285 (Alternative Dispute Resolution Act of 2004), and the Special Rules of Court on Alternative Dispute Resolution are observed.
-The United Nations Commission in International Trade (UNCITRAL) Model Law was wholly adopted in the Alternative Dispute Resolution Act of 2004.
+For commercial arbitration, the provisions of Republic Act No. 876 (Arbitration Law), Republic Act No. 9285 (Alternative Dispute Resolution Act of 2004), and the Special Rules of Court on Alternative Dispute Resolution are observed.
+The United Nations Commission on International Trade Law (UNCITRAL) Model Law was wholly adopted in the Alternative Dispute Resolution Act of 2004.
 Any stipulation on the adoption of a specific arbitral institution’s rules is respected.
 In the absence of such stipulation, parties to a commercial arbitration are allowed to set their own procedural rules.